National Salvation Front (South Sudan): Background

 The group is the largest still fighting after the end of the South Sudanese Civil War.
 NAS mainly operates in the Equatoria region of South Sudan.
 Its goals are the removal of the President of South Sudan, Salva Kiir, from office and the establishment of federalism.

-On November 25, 2017, Major Gen. Lawrence Amitayo Legge, the Operations Commander for the SPLM-IO Western Mundri Command announced his resignation of the SPLM-IO army with his officers to join NAS under the leader of Gen. Thomas Cirillo.
+On March 9, 2017, Faiz Ismail Fatur, the member of the SPLA-IO high military command in Western Bahr el Ghazal, announced his resignation of the SPLM-IO army with his officers to join NAS under the leader of Gen. Thomas Cirillo.

-NAS was not a party to the Revitalized Agreement in South Sudan and thus continues to engage in fighting despite the ceasefire mostly holding in the rest of the country.
+NAS was not a party to the Revitlized Peace Agreement in South Sudan and thus continues to engage in fighting despite the ceasefire mostly holding in the rest of the country.
 There was, however, a minor faction of NAS that split from Cirillo's forces and signed the Agreement.

 On 2 February 2019 NAS soldiers claimed to have repulsed SSPDF from Senema village near border with Democratic Republic of Congo.

 Etymology

-While written in all caps, NAS is not an acronym, instead it is derived from the Arabic word ناس (nas), meaning people.
+While written in all caps, NAS is not an acronym, instead it is derived from the Juba Arabic word ناس (nas), meaning people.